 Hope this was helpful! keep writing, I really enjoyed it :)

-almost 5 years ago Irene Lim said:
+about 5 years ago Irene Lim said:

 Nice rhyming, and I loved the ending.
 Great poem, I enjoyed reading it!